nanoframework/nanoframework.github.io/content/faq/working-with-esp32-targets.md

 ## Can I debug nanoCLR code on ESP32 using Visual Studio without any special hardware

 Yes you can!
 Follow the old-school steps described [here](../building/build-esp32.md#debugging-nanoclr-without-special-hardware).

+## How do I decode a _Guru Meditation Error_ output?

+We have a VS Code Task to help on this.
+If you have installed the Tasks template we offer for VS Code, you'll find it under the name "Decode ESP32 back trace".
+Here's a [blog post](https://jsimoesblog.wordpress.com/2022/11/04/decoding-esp32-back-trace/) with the instructions on how to use it.